Synthetics Test Settings

 The following tabs enable fine control of the HTTP configuration for a test:

-• Headers: Specify key/value pairs for HTTP request headers.
+• Headers: A tab where you can specify key/value pairs for HTTP request headers.
 The Add Headers button adds a row for another key/value pair.

-• Params: Specify key/value pairs to be passed as arguments in the query string of the test's URL.
+• Params: A tab where you can specify key/value pairs to be passed as arguments in the query string of the test's URL.
 The Add Params button adds a row for another key/value pair.

-• Body (HTTP(S) or API tests only): Specify the payload of the HTTP request (see Configure Request Body).
+• Body (HTTP(S) or API tests only): A tab where you can specify the payload of the HTTP request (see Configure Request Body).

 Note: This tab is inactive when the test's Method is set to GET (see General Target and Agent Settings).